LiviaPimentel/hands-on-machine-learning/README.md

 # Hands-on Machine Learning
-Codes inspired by activities proposed in the book Hands-on Machine Learning, written by Aurelien Geron.
+Codes inspired by activities proposed in the book "Hands-on Machine Learning with Scikit-Learn, Keras and Tensorflow", written by Aurelien Geron.